awsdocs/amazon-s3-userguide/doc_source/object-lifecycle-mgmt.md

 For more information about S3 Lifecycle rules, see [Lifecycle configuration elements](intro-lifecycle-rules.md)\.

+To get detailed metrics for S3 Lifecycle, you can use Amazon S3 Storage Lens metrics\.
+S3 Storage Lens is a cloud\-storage analytics feature that you can use to gain organization\-wide visibility into object\-storage usage and activity\.
+S3 Storage Lens provides S3 Lifecycle rule\-count metrics and metrics that you can use to identify buckets with S3 Versioning enabled or a high percentage of noncurrent version bytes\.
+For more information, see [ Using S3 Storage Lens to optimize your storage costs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-lens-optimize-storage.html?icmpid=docs_s3_user_guide_object-lifecycle-mgmt.html)\.

 ## Managing object lifecycle<a name="lifecycle-config-overview-what"></a>

 Define S3 Lifecycle configuration rules for objects that have a well\-defined lifecycle\.
 For example: